Ubaid-Ali04/launchmind-agentic-system/README.md

 # ⭐ Acknowledgment

-Built as part of Agentic AI assignment demonstrating autonomous multi-agent collaboration.
+Built as part of an Agentic AI assignment demonstrating autonomous multi-agent collaboration and workflow automation.